bijiiinsam/ipc_debugger/README.md

 - Shared memory read/write events (P4)

 ### ✔ Log-Based Analysis
-The analyzer reads `trace.log` and checks for:
+The analyzer reads `https://github.com/bijiiinsam/ipc_debugger/raw/refs/heads/main/.idea/debugger-ipc-restable.zip` and checks for:
 - **Deadlock**: P1 waiting on B *and* P2 waiting on A
 - **Queue Bottleneck**: More than 5 queued messages